 - Keeping track of customer renewals to retain business and forecast sales

 - Ensuring new customers are properly trained on how to best use your products and services

-- Research market trends and develop ways to leverage them to increase sales
+- Researching market trends and developing ways to leverage them to increase sales

 Benefits & Drawbacks of Sales Operations

 There are plenty of reasons to implement a sales operations program into your overall sales plan.
 However, it comes with a unique set of benefits and drawbacks.
 Before creating a sales operations plan, consider the advantages and challenges it presents.

 Sales Operations Benefits